Praful095/Madhav-Sales-Dashboard/README.md

 Go to Home > Transform Data to open Power Query Editor.
 Apply any necessary transformations such as removing duplicates, handling missing values, or changing data types.
-3. Create Calculated Columns and Measures
+3. Created Calculated Columns and Measures
 Calculated Columns:

 Create calculated columns for additional insights if needed, such as Year or Month from order_date.